psychemedia/middle-english-romances/sir-orfeo.md

 And went him in to that cite,
 That men might him bi hold and se.
 Erls, and barouns bold,
-Burjays, and levedis, him gun bi hold ;
+Burjays, and levedis, him gun bi hold;
-Lo ! thai seyd, swiche a man,
+Lo! thai seyd, swiche a man,
-Hou long the here hongeth him opan !
+Hou long the here hongeth him opan!
-Lo ! hou his berd hongeth to his kne,
+Lo! hou his berd hongeth to his kne,
 He is y clongen `[withered]` al so a tre.
 And as he yede in the strete,
 With his steward he gan mete,
 And loude he sett on him a crie,
 Sir steward, he seyd, merci,
 Icham an harpour of hethenisse,
-Helpe me now in this distresse !
+Helpe me now in this distresse!
 The steward seyd, com with me, come,
-Of that Ichave thou schalt have some ;
+Of that Ichave thou schalt have some;
 Everich gode harpour is welcom me to,
 For mi lordes love, sir Orfeo.

 In the castel the steward sat atte mete,
-And mani lording was bi him sete ;
+And mani lording was bi him sete;
 There were trompour and tabourers,
 Harpours fele, and crouders, `[players on the crowd, a kind of violin]`
 Miche melody thai maked alle,